Abstract Integration in Net Convergence Structures: Introduction, Historical Context and Some Notation.

 For further comparison with other convergences, the following result of \cite{convergencestructuresvanderwalt} is of interest:

 \begin{proposition} The Axiom 13.2.1 (ii) is equivalent to the following two conditions:

-\begin{enumerate} \item If a net converges to $x$, then so does each of its subnets and, \item If $\{x_{i}\}_{i \in I} $ converges to $x$ and $\{y_{j}\}_{j \in J}$ is tail equivalent to $\{x_{i}\}_{i \in I}$, then $\{y_{j}\}_{j \in J}$ converges to $x$. \end{enumerate} \end{proposition}
+\begin{enumerate} \item If a net converges to $x$, then so does each of its subnets and, \item If $\{x_{i}\}_{i \in I} $ converges to $x$ and $\{y_{i^{'}}\}_{i^{'} \in I^{'}}$ is tail equivalent to $\{x_{i}\}_{i \in I}$, then $\{y_{i^{'}}\}_{i^{'} \in I^{'}}$ converges to $x$. \end{enumerate} \end{proposition}

 Thus, this result shows that this general convergence concept includes the net convergence definition of \cite{Higgs}.
-It can also be seen that it includes the net convergences of \cite{boccutoxenofon}, based on axioms of pages 306-307 from it, and \cite{boccutocandeloro2003a}.
+It can also be seen that it includes the net convergences of \cite{boccutoxenofon}, based on axioms of pages 306-307 from it, and \cite{boccutocandeloro2003a}, as well as the other convergences cited above, which also have filter analogues.

-The integral that will be defined below needs only the three axioms of Definition \ref{netconvergencestructure} of a net convergence structure, but will be supplemented by the following conditions from \cite{boccutoxenofon}, first appearing in the work of Boccuto and Candeloro \cite{boccutocandeloro2009}, which will be used for uniformity with the approaches of the aforementioned authors and integration in partially ordered spaces more generally: